Idea

 The goal of eLearning and training videos is to help people learn or change behavior.
 Music will directly hinder that essential goal.

-Businesses are competing for their employee’s attention even though they’re paying employees.
-It’s impossible to turn off employees’ phones or brains to outside interruptions.
-So, why would you want to introduce more distractions when they’re learning too?
+Businesses compete for their employees’ attention even though they’re paying them.
+Turning off employees’ phones or brains to outside interruptions is impossible.
+So, why would you also want to introduce more distractions when they’re learning?

 But, unfortunately, it’s not all roses when it comes to adding music to your eLearning or training videos.
 Why shouldn’t you use background audio in eLearning and training videos?
-This blog post will explain why it’s better to stick to courses without unnecessary background music.
+This blog post will explain why sticking to courses without unnecessary background music is better.

 Sometimes it’s helpful to stick to sound effects and narration as long as you provide subtitles.
 I’ll cover the potential drawbacks of audio and offer some alternative methods to help you create successful and engaging eLearning and training video experiences.